UX Design & Product Case Studies

 What was the problem to be solved?

-The product team at GoReact was finding it difficult to know how our users felt about the product and what ideas they might have to improve it.
+The product team at GoReact struggled to understand how our users felt about the product and what ideas they had to improve it.
 We used another application called Fullstory to gain insight into our users' journeys through GoReact and we had users communicating with our support team through Zendesk but we still didn’t have a good way for the product team to directly communicate how our users felt about the product.
 We decided the best way to allow our users to communicate how they felt, was to display a modal with an in-app rating scale and an open ended question asking our users how we could improve our product.

 What was my role on the project?